-English is taught, according to the national curriculum, in all classes.
+English is taught according to the national curriculum, in all classes.
+You can find out more on our website.
 In addition, other opportunities are sought within the curriculum to enable the children to use extended writing and practise the skills learnt in the English session.
-We teach a continuous cursive

-(joined) handwriting style to all children across the whole school.
+We teach a continuous cursive (joined) handwriting style to all children from Year 1.